HTMLToolkit/HTMLNotes/README.md

 # HTMLNotes

-HTMLNotes is a lightweight, web-based note-taking application built with HTML, CSS, and JavaScript.
-It leverages TinyMDE for rich Markdown editing and Font Awesome for a polished, icon-driven interface.
-Users can create, manage, and organize notes with a clean, intuitive design.
-Features include a toggleable sidebar, note creation, export/import capabilities in JSON and Markdown formats, and note deletion.
+HTMLNotes is a lightweight, web-based note-taking application built with HTML, CSS, and TypeScript.
+It leverages TinyMDE for rich Markdown editing and Lucide for a polished, icon-driven interface.
+Users can create, manage, and organize notes with a clean, intuitive design featuring theme support.
+Features include a toggleable sidebar, note creation, pinning, categorization, export/import capabilities in JSON and Markdown formats, note deletion, and multiple theme modes.

 ## Features

-- **Create and Manage Notes**: Easily create new notes and view all or recent notes via the sidebar.
+- **Create and Manage Notes**: Easily create new notes and view all, recent, or pinned notes via the sidebar.
+- **Pin Notes**: Pin important notes for quick access.
+- **Categorize Notes**: Organize notes with customizable categories.
 - **Rich Markdown Editing**: Powered by TinyMDE for seamless Markdown support.
+- **Theme Support**: Switch between Dark, Light, and Auto theme modes.
 - **Export Notes**: Export notes as JSON or Markdown for easy sharing or backup.
 - **Import Notes**: Import notes to restore or share content.
 - **Delete Notes**: Remove unwanted notes with a single click.
 - **Responsive Sidebar**: Toggle the sidebar for a distraction-free experience.
-- **Icon-Driven UI**: Enhanced with Font Awesome icons for intuitive navigation.
+- **Icon-Driven UI**: Enhanced with Lucide icons for intuitive navigation.
 - **Real-Time Saving**: Notes are saved automatically as you type.
+- **Modern UI**: Inspired by HTMLPlayer v2 for a sleek, curvomorphic interface.

 ## Demo